 Congratulations on your decision to start a dog grooming business!

-Now is an exciting time to start a pet care business, as the industry is successful year over year.
+Now is an exciting time to start a pet-care business, as the industry is successful year after year.
 Americans are spending more on pets than ever before, a number expected to reach $99 billion this year.

 But now that you have made the courageous decision to start your business, you may be overwhelmed with what to do next.
 There are many steps ahead on your journey to creating a dog grooming business, from legal paperwork and licensing to selecting a name and designing a logo.